 Ohio Democratic Sen. Sherrod Brown Won't Run For President

-Sen. Sherrod Brown, D-Ohio, announced Thursday he will not be running for president in 2020.
+Sen. Sherrod Brown, D-Ohio, announced Thursday that he will not be running for president in 2020.

-Brown, who recently conducted a multi state "dignity of work" tour announced he decided "the best way for him to continue his fight for workers is by serving Ohio in the U.S. Senate."
+Brown, who recently conducted a multistate "dignity of work" tour, announced that he decided "the best way for him to continue his fight for workers is by serving Ohio in the U.S. Senate."

-Brown was re-elected to the Senate last fall, and has been one of the few Democrats to win a state wide race in Ohio in recent years, raising hopes among some in the party that he could carry his home state against President Trump.
+Brown was re-elected to the Senate last fall and has been one of the few Democrats to win a statewide race in Ohio in recent years, raising hopes among some in the party that he could carry his home state against President Trump.

 In his announcement, Brown said he "will keep calling out Donald Trump and his phony populism," and he will "keep fighting for all workers across the country.